groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/master-groupdocs-comparison-java-document-html-rendering/_index.md

 }
 ```

 If you see the success message without any exceptions, you're all set.
-If not, double-check your Maven configuration and ensure your test document path is correct.
+If not, double‑check your Maven configuration and ensure your test document path is correct.

 ## Document Comparison: The Complete Guide